 This conflict has become a symbol of Russia’s struggles with its neighbors putin russia ukraine war

 as well as its determination to remain a major international player.
 Through the war in Ukraine, Putin has been able to assert Russia’s interests and maintain control over some parts of the region.
 It has also served as a rallying cry for nationalists in Russia.
 Who are now more determined than ever to protect their country from outside interference.
-This newfound sense of Russian nationalism has become a key factor in determining Putin’s foreign policy decisions, particularly in regards to the war in Ukraine.
+This newfound sense of Russian nationalism has become a key factor in determining Putin’s foreign policy decisions, particularly in regard to the war in Ukraine.

-The putin russia ukraine war
+The Russia-Ukraine war

 The war in Ukraine is a conflict that began when Russian President Vladimir Putin sent troops into Crimea.
 A peninsula in the Black Sea region of Ukraine.
 The move was seen as a provocation by many Western nations and sparked international outrage.